vwhu/pulolb/README.md

 ### ACKNOWLEDGEMENTS

-We would like to thank Professor David Beck and the group of TA's in the DIRECT program for all the suggestions regarding the development of this software.
+We would like to thank Professor David Beck and the group of teaching assistants in the DIRECT program for all the help and guidance regarding the development of this software.

 We would also like to thank The Center for Advanced Life Cycle Engineering (CALCE) from the University of Maryland for providing the data in an open-source platform, the University of Washington for their continued support, and the Clean Energy Institute for making the DIRECT program possible.